AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_Foundations.md

 # ⚙️ AdBuster PRO — CEPA Behavioural Logic
 ![CEPA Foundations – Behavioural Logic](https://github.com/AdBusterOfficial/Adbuster--WinApp/blob/main/labs/Cepa_foundations_behavioural_logic.png?raw=true)

+## 🧩 Overview
+CEPA Logic is the behavioural decision engine inside AdBuster PRO.
+It does not process or modify audio — instead, it observes how the signal behaves over time and reacts deterministically, like a human adjusting volume with a remote.

+CEPA analyses acoustic metrics, behavioural patterns, context, trends and stability to make safe, predictable volume decisions in real time.
+This document describes the core foundations behind CEPA Logic and how AdBuster PRO maintains stable loudness offline, locally, without cloud dependency.

+---

 ## Foundations

 CEPA behavioural logic is the decision engine inside AdBuster PRO.